microsoft/nodejstools/README.md

 ## Visual Studio 2017 installation

-The Node.js development workload is available as part of Visual Studio 2017 Community, Professional and Enterprise.
-To install, head to run the [2017 VS installer](https://visualstudio.microsoft.com/vs/older-downloads/).
-Please note you will need a Visual Studio Subscription to access this. and select the **Node.js development workload**.
+For Visual Studio 2017 Community, Professional and Enterprise, run the [2017 VS installer](https://visualstudio.microsoft.com/vs/older-downloads/) and choose the Node.js development workload.
+Please note you will need a Visual Studio Subscription to access this.

 ## Visual Studio 2015 and earlier